Bansko, Bulgaria - One of the best places to live in Europe for expats

 International Theater in Amsterdam

-If you’re looking for a welcoming and progressive city in Europe, Amsterdam, The Netherlands, should be at the top of your list.
+If you’re looking for a welcoming and progressive city in Europe, Amsterdam, the Netherlands, should be at the top of your list.
 Here’s why:

 2. Bike-Friendly City: With an extensive network of bike paths and bike-friendly infrastructure, Amsterdam is the perfect place to explore on two wheels.